 Baku is the largest city in Azerbaijan and there is a lot to do in this glitzy, grand, and bizarre city.
 Spending a couple of days in Azerbaijan’s capital is something you will cherish for a long time.
 A minimum of 3 days and a maximum of 7 days are ideal to explore the whole of Baku.
 You can choose to extend your stay as per your wish.

 Which is the nearest major airport to reach Baku?

 The nearest major airport to Baku, Azerbaijan is Heydar Aliyev International Airport.
-It is located at a distance of 21 km from the center of Baku, Azerbaijan.
+It is located at a distance of 21 km from the centre of Baku, Azerbaijan.
 People from southern countries can also fly to Lankaran International Airport, which is 250 km away from Baku.
 From the airport, they can hire a car and drive to their destination.